zer2/fantasy-basketball-optimizer/about/static_explanation.md

 # Static rankings from Z-score to G-score

-Ranking players is a popular pasttime for fantasy basketball enthusiasts.
-Rankings curated by experts are useful because they allow newer managers, or those who simply don't have the time to craft their own sophisticated strategies, to make reasonable drafting decisions.

 Ideally, player rankings should have some mathematical backbone, which requires a metric quantifying player value.
-The established metric for category leagues is called 'Z-scoring', and it drives the vast majority of ranking lists that I have seen.
+The established metric for category leagues is called 'Z-scoring', and it drives most numerical ranking lists.
 However, when I looked for a mathematical argument explaining why Z-scores are a good choice for fantasy basketball rankings, I could not find one.

 This lack of justification inspired me to lay out a mathematical argument for Z-scores myself, which I put forward in the [paper](https://arxiv.org/abs/2307.02188).
 One surprising wrinkle is that the justification only works given that player performances are known exactly; otherwise, Z-scores are missing a crucial component.
+To 'fix' it I formulated a new version called G-score.

-I realize that the paper's explanation is incomprehensible to anyone without a background in math.
-To that end, I am providing a simplified version of the argument here, which hopefully will be easier to follow
+I realize that the paper's explanation is a little dense, so I will also provide a simplified version here

 ## 1. What are Z-scores?

-You may have come across Z-scores in a stats 101 class.
-In that context, they are what happens to a set of numbers after subtracting the mean (average) signified by $\mu$ and dividing by the standard deviation (how "spread out" the distribution is) signified by $\sigma$.
+In the field of statistics, Z-scores are what happens to a set of numbers after subtracting the mean (average) signified by $\mu$ and dividing by the standard deviation (how "spread out" the distribution is) signified by $\sigma$.
 Mathematically, $Z(x) = \frac{x - \mu}{\sigma}$

 For use in fantasy basketball, a few modifications are made to basic Z-scores
 -	The percentage categories are adjusted by volume.
 This is necessary because players who shoot more matter more; if a team has one player who goes $9$ for $9$ ($100\%$) and another who goes $0$ for $1$ ($0\%$) their aggregate average is $90\%$ rather than $50\%$.
 The fix is to multiply scores by the player's volume, relative to average volume